luxecraft/property-portal/README.md

 - Suggestions based on current location
 - Scale up to millions of records
 - Improving contact features
+- Making the web app responsive
+- Use search parameters like near me, within 5km randius

 ## Hackathon Domain and Problem Statement